How to load .sfz files? Sforzando Player Installation Guide

 If you don't see sforzando in the list, force your DAW to rescan all plugin folders.
 Look for "Plugin Manager", "Rescan Plugins", or similar.

-Unzip this .zip file: on most computers you can right-click → "Extract" or "Unzip".
-You can also use the free 7-Zip software to extract this archive.
+On most computers you can right-click the archive and choose "Extract" or "Unzip".
+You can also use 7-Zip on Windows.

-Keep your unzipped SFZ folder (with .sfz + samples/) somewhere safe on your computer, preferably not inside a temporary folder that you might delete later.
+Keep your unzipped SFZ folder (with .sfz + samples/) in a permanent location, not in Downloads or a temporary folder you might clean up later.

 After unzipping, you should see something like this: